Handling Matrix Layout Differences on Different Platforms

 matrix layout.
 Conversely if column

-vector interpretation is prefered column-major
+vector interpretation is preferred column-major

 matrix will be the most performant.